curtis86/bash-project/README.md

 ## A. Summary

-A BASH project generator using a template that provides a few basic functions and text formatting options.
+Quickly generate a simple BASH project from a set of template files.
+Some of the following functions are provided in bash-project:

+ * Text formatting (bold, normal, green, red and yellow)
+ * Trap control
+ * Message and error printing
+ * File/directory access check

 Feel free to use as your own/improve on.